-This may seem unbelievable: humans are often confused about what they’re actually supposed to be doing.
+Humans are often confused about what they’re actually supposed to do.

 Sure, people don’t like to admit it, but we’re often operating at the outside edges of our confidence, qualifications, or capabilities.